 the beliefs or opinions that are generally held about someone or something.

-A good reputation, personal or professional and as a business in a community could be the most valuable thing you possess that is completely in your control.
-You may have built this over many years, or you may be at the beginning of the build process.
-Either way, your ability to define how your reputation is going to affect your success is in your hands.
+You may have built your reputation over many years, or you may be at the beginning of the build process.
+Either way, your ability to define how your agency's reputation is going to affect your success is in your hands.
 You are likely to go to some lengths in order to protect a reputation or ensure that it is being constructed in the most positive way possible and for particular reasons that reflect your objectives; for an agent operating in a highly competitive market this is nothing less than make or break.

 Your website and reputation are inextricably linked.
 Getting this right is simpler than you think, getting it wrong is unthinkable.